 Wash the asparagus and remove the hard ends.
 Chop the asparagus into one inch pieces and set aside.
 Wash the spinach and roughly chop it.
 Reserve for later use.

 Cool the mixture and blend to a smooth paste.
 Seive the mixture back to the saucepan and bring to a boil.
 The soup is ready to serve.
-For an interesting garnish, heat half a tsp of olive oil or butter.
+For an interesting garnish, heat half a teaspoon of olive oil or butter.
 Add some sliced garlic and let it brown.
 Then add the reserved asparagus tips and some pepper.
 Saute for a couple of minutes and turn down the flame.
 Garnish the soup with these garlic flavored asparagus tips and a slice of lime.
 Enjoy the last few days of spring before summer sets in!!

 Try other soups too!!